IbbyAndo1/sample_app/readme.txt

-These are the project notes!
+These are the project notes.
+More to come.